bhavya-tech/django-deployment/docs/setting-up-the-server/basic-requirements.md

 - Make sure the server has internet access.
 - Make sure the server is accessible from public ip.
 - Make sure you have access to the server and admin access through sudo.
-- SSH access or direct GUI access to the server is needed.
+- SSH access or GUI access to the server is needed.